PreviousView allNext

 However, owning an EV isn’t just about being environmentally friendly—it comes with practical considerations like model selection, charging infrastructure, servicing, and, of course, car insurance.

 In this post, we’ll explore how insurance for EVs compares to gas vehicles.
 Factors like repair costs, specialised parts, and advanced technology can all impact premiums.
 So, does going green mean paying more for car insurance?
-And how can Quashed help?
 Let’s take a look.

 The EV versus Gas showdown: real insurance comparisons

 Using data from the NZ Electric Vehicle Database and Quashed’s Market Scan (which is free to access), we compared three of the most popular EVs with similar petrol and hybrid models.
-To ensure fairness, we used the same sum insured, excess, and a driver's profile—a 40-year-old from West Auckland.
-The results below are only for comprehensive car insurance only.
+To ensure fairness, we standardised the sum insured, excess, and a driver profile—a 40-year-old from West Auckland.
+The results below focus solely on comprehensive car insurance.

 Embedded asset